Licenses and Certifications: What’s the Difference?

 There is absolutely no reason to prevent a dedicated, skilled worker like Williams, whose job doesn’t involve rigorous health or safety protocols, from pursuing her passion and building her career.
 Everyone deserves a chance to earn a living, but too many occupational licenses punish workers—and consumers—by enforcing arbitrary restrictions that violate common sense.

-Share: Heart logo-bug Created with Sketch.
+Share: Heart1 logo-bug Created with Sketch.